cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 Using a text editor, create a shell script and save it in `scripts/01-run_viralrecon.sh`.
 You can either use the command-line text editor `nano` or use _Gedit_, which comes installed with Ubuntu.

-In this script, include the Nextflow command based on the typical command shown above, adjusting it to fit your input files and type of data.
+In this script, include the Nextflow command based on the command shown above, adjusting it to fit your input files and type of data.
 Once your command is ready, save the script and run it from the command line using `bash scripts/01-run_viralrecon.sh`.

 If you need a reminder of how to work with shell scripts, revise the [Shell Scripts section](02d-unix_pipes.html#Shell_Scripts) of the materials.